Veryinheart/frontend-challenge/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.
+Launches the test runner in the interactive watch mode.\

-For testing, hit by same issue opened under Axios github repo, it might be a bug with Jest and Axios, see the [Issue link](https://github.com/axios/axios/issues/5026)
+For testing part, I got an issue opened under Axios github repo, it might be a bug with Jest and Axios, see the [Issue link](https://github.com/axios/axios/issues/5026)

-Tried the suggested workaround but none of them worked for me. still trying to figure out.
+Tried the suggested solutions but none of them worked for me.
+Working on it...

 Thanks for your time and patience!